buddh4/lyvely/packages/docs/docs/dev/framework/modules.md

 ### API Testing

-To initiate the test environment for an `api` package, run the `npm run dev -w my-module-api` command.
+To initiate the test environment for an `api` package, run the `pnpm run dev -w my-module-api` command.
 This will launch a Lyvely API server with the default test configuration on `127.0.0.1:8080`.

 ## The Web Package